-It is important not to exaggerate the voluntary nature of the vacuna.
-While in some places they are voluntarily paid, and in others they are an obligatory but generally-accepted tax, in some neighborhoods they resemble outright extortion.
+As with any tax, however, we should not exaggerate the voluntary nature of the vacuna.
+While in some places they are discretionary, and in others payments are an obligatory but generally-accepted tax, in some neighborhoods they resemble outright extortion.
 About half of respondents reported that refusing to pay the vacuna would result in threats or assaults.
 At the same time, that implies half did not expect coercion.
 In these cases, respondents said that the combo would simply stop providing them security if they failed to pay.